Jamal40/would-you-rather/README.md

 React-router and react-redux have been used to manage state and to manage routing.
 There's is database, data are static.
 All data will be reset on refresh.

+ ## Architecture
+ This application uses redux only manage state and share data with other component.
+So the signed-in user data is not saved in the cookies or the local storage.
+This behaviour has been implemented deliberately.
+So when the page is refreshed the user automatically logs out. when you log in again you will be taken to where you have come from.

 ## How to start it

 You can test in through this link: